-Note: If you are developing code using Python, Matlab or R, there are packages and functions that can be used to implement checkpointing easily.
-Some examples include Python PyTorch checkpointing, TensorFlow checkpointing, Python Pickle checkpointing, MATLAB checkpointing and R checkpointing.
-Additionally, many Computational Chemistry and Molecular Dynamics software have built-in checkpointing options, such as GROMACS and LAMMPS.
+Note: If you are developing in Python, Matlab or R, there are packages that can be used to implement checkpointing.
+Some examples include Python PyTorch checkpointing, TensorFlow checkpointing, MATLAB checkpointing and R checkpointing.
+Additionally, many Computational Chemistry and Molecular Dynamics software have built-in checkpointing options (e.g., GROMACS and LAMMPS).

-Implementing checkpointing can be acheived by:
+Implementing checkpointing can be achieved by the following: